-Prerequisite(s): CTS 120 and NOS 130 Corequisite(s): None
+Prerequisite(s): CTS 120 and NOS 130

 This course provides an opportunity to evaluate software and hardware and make recommendations to meet end-user needs.
 Emphasis is placed on software and hardware evaluation, installation, training, and support.
 Upon completion, students should be able to present proposals and make hardware and software recommendations based on their evaluations.